ergoplatform/ergodocs/docs/dev/protocol/scaling/layer2.md

 NiPoPoWs could also potentially be used to improve the scalability of layer 2 solutions, such as sidechains or state channels.
 By enabling these solutions to communicate with each other more efficiently and securely, NiPoPoW could help reduce the load on the main blockchain network and improve transaction throughput.

-**State Channels (Hydra)** is a *peer-to-peer signing model*, and the design can work well for payment channels for simple purposes.
-The problem, however, is that the state channels are pre-set contracts for which the participants are defined at the launch.
-New contract creation is needed each time a new participant wants to use the channel.
-In return, there is higher privacy and security but little flexibility for an open system.
-IOHK has published a new model called [Hydra: Isomorphic State Channels](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) that introduces multi-party state channels by utilising both on-chain and off-chain-computations-powered-by-the-eUTXO-design.
-Other novel state channel constructions should be possible as well.
-It would be good to apply off-chain techniques to applications like ErgoMixer.
-Ergo is mentioned in the [Hydra whitepaper](https://eprint.iacr.org/2020/299.pdf).
-Research and discussions are underway.

 ## Other Possibilities

 ### **Lightning Network**

-Due to the shared UTXO architecture, utilising a Lightning network is also possible.
 In a lightning channel, two participants send their funds to a specific type of joint multi-sig wallet that allows them to create and enforce off-chain agreements.
 The network itself is just a bunch of these channels connected.
 You can then structure an off-chain payment across many channels, where none of the funds leaves any individual channel but shuffles around like an abacus.

 ### **Rainbow Network**